Theory of Multi-photon Processes for Applications in Quantum Control: Introduction

 As two paradigmatic examples, we discuss the application of this perturbation theory for modeling multi-photon Rabi oscillations in a subharmonically driven two-level system and in a fluxonium qubit, motivated by recent experimental demonstrations of such driving schemes with spin qubits and superconducting quantum circuits \cite{romhanyi_subharmonic_2015,xia_fast_2025,schirk_subharmonic_2025}.
 These examples illustrate that already for modest drive strengths, a precise knowledge of the frequency shifts and contributions to the Rabi frequency beyond leading order is necessary to obtain the accuracy required, for example, for high-fidelity qubit operations.
 The presented theoretical framework is, however, completely general.
 To facilitate its adoption for other periodically driven quantum systems, we provide a sample Python code that automates the evaluation of higher-order processes for arbitrary system Hamiltonians and perturbation operators~\cite{ZenodoCode}.
 The precise knowledge of the effective coupling parameters and frequency shifts obtained in this way can successively be used as input for various optimal control techniques \cite{werninghaus_leakage_2021, glaser_sensitivity-adapted_2024}, which are already routinely applied for resonantly driven systems.
 As a basic example, we show how the predictions from perturbation theory can be used to design an experimentally more relevant flat-top pulse to implement multi-photon $\pi$-pulses with very high fidelities.
 This represents a relevant test case, where previous tools such as the RWA fail, mainly due to the significant anharmonicity of the fluxonium and the low drive frequency.

 The remainder of the paper is structured as follows.
 In Sec. \ref{sec:RF-P}, we first lay out the general theoretical framework and introduce the relevant notation and main steps that are involved in the application of degenerate Floquet perturbation theory.
-The relevance of this framework can already be seen in simple toy models such as the XZ-model, which feature driving due to higher order processes as we outline in Sec. \ref{sec:A_to_SHD}.
-In Sec. \ref{sec:arbitrary_order_expansion} we then discuss in more detail the general results of the degenerate perturbation theory at arbitrary orders and illustrate how it predicts drive rates, Stark shifts and fast oscillations.
-The generality of the equations provided here makes them easily applicable to various scenarios.
-In Sec. \ref{sec:RabiModel} and Sec. \ref{sec:fluxonium}, we first apply the theory to a two-level system and then to the case of a subharmonically driven fluxonium under realistic experimental conditions.
-Finally, in Sec. \ref{sec:conclusion} we present the main conclusions of this work together with an outlook on its use in quantum control applications.
+The relevance of this framework can already be seen in simple toy models such as the XZ-model, which feature driving due to higher order processes as we outline in Sec. \ref{sec:A_to_SHD}. \corr{Already at this level, a general procedure becomes apparent which can be captured in a diagrammaic framework.} In Sec. \ref{sec:arbitrary_order_expansion} we then discuss in more detail the general results of the degenerate perturbation theory at arbitrary orders and illustrate how it predicts drive rates, Stark shifts and fast oscillations. \corr{After deriving the general effective Hamiltonian on long time-scales, we comment on computing its sub-leading corrections, so-called fast oscillations.} The generality of the equations provided here makes them easily applicable to various scenarios\corr{, which is done in the next two sections}.
+In Sec. \ref{sec:RabiModel}\corr{, we apply the theory to a two-level system and observe the relevance of higher orders to predict the system accurately even at strong drive powers.
+Further, in} Sec. \ref{sec:fluxonium}, we \corr{study} the case of a subharmonically driven fluxonium under realistic experimental conditions. \corr{Even in such low-frequency systems with large anharmonicity, the degenerate perturbation theory is able to reach the level of direct numerical simulations, especially when fast oscillations are taken into account.} Finally, in Sec. \ref{sec:conclusion} we present the main conclusions of this work together with an outlook on its use in quantum control applications.